|

 the Order, while others choose to include those people who are close to

 the candidate.
-It is the candidate's choice as to who they wish to attend
+It is the candidate's choice as to who they wish to

-send invitations if he or she wishes.
+also send invitations if he or she wishes.

 Where is the vigil held?
-The vigil is held in a private place, away from
+The vigil is held in a private place, away

-candidate wishes a vigil, he/she should inform the Secretary of the Order,
+own.
+If the candidate wishes a vigil, he/she should inform the

-who will arrange with the autocrat of the event for a place for the vigil.
+Secretary of the Order, who will arrange with the autocrat of the event

 When is the vigil held?
 The vigil is usually held early in the day at